Happy Independence Day!

 We gained our independence in 1968.
 It wasn’t without problems: there were the communal riots in January the same year, leading to a state of emergency.
 No-one was sure what to expect post-independence: would Mauritius be left to fend for itself?

-50 years onwards, we can safely say that we are one of the most successful countries in the African continent: economically, culturally, you name it.
+More than 50 years later, we can safely say that we are one of the most successful countries in the African continent: economically, culturally, you name it.
 No civil wars – just different groups of people cohabiting peacefully with one another.
 If you compare us to the rest of the world right now, we’re doing brilliantly.